zakaryan2004/countryinfo/README.md

+# tanks-unity
-This is a website which is using Wikipedia's API and You can find informations about any country.
+This is a web app which is using Wikipedia's API and You can find informations about any country.